Reflection and transmission resonances and accuracy of the wkb method: Acknowledgement

 \section{Acknowledgement}

 This research was supported by a grant for the professional development of new academic staff from the Ratchadapisek Somphot Fund at Chulalongkorn University, by Thailand Toray Science Foundation (TTSF), and by the Research Strategic plan program (A1B1), Faculty of Science, Chulalongkorn University.
 PB was additionally supported by a scholarship from the Royal Government of Thailand.
 TN was additionally supported by a scholarship from the Development and Promotion of Science and Technology talent project (DPST).
 TN gives a special thanks to Dr. Auttakit Chatrabuti for his valuable advice.
+We also thank Prof. Matt Visser for extremely useful suggestions and comments.